94-year-old who served behind Nazi lines reveals the most terrifying thing he experienced

 A 94-year-old World War II veteran held a Reddit AMA, with the help of his grandson, in which he provides a startling look at his time serving behind Nazi lines as an intelligence staff sergeant.

-John Cardinalli, who was sworn to secrecy for 65 years following the end of World War II, has taken to Reddit to explain his time with the US Office of Strategic Services.
+John Cardinalli, who was sworn to secrecy for 65 years following the end of World War II, has taken to Reddit to explain his time with the Office of Strategic Intelligence (OSS).
 The OSS was the forerunner of the CIA, and it was dedicated to coordinating espionage and intelligence gathering behind enemy lines during WWII.

 Cardinalli was unable to tell his story until the FBI and CIA declassified his mission in 2008.
 Now, realising the historical importance of his role, Cardinalli has written the book “65 Years of Secrecy” about his roles during the war.